 These are the classic Amazonian army ants, infamous for massive and aggressive swarm raids.
 Like all army ants, this species is nomadic.
 They are like little pillaging hordes of bloodthirsty barbarians, with a voracious appetite for nearly anything that stands in their way.
 Their namesake stems from their behavior of several thousand swarming ants hunting for food.
 They swarm and attack their prey until it is eventually overwhelmed and dies.
 It is then ripped apart, piece-by-piece, and taken back to the hive.

 Weight: Collectively, they can weight up to 45 lbs.

-Lifespan: Weeks to years.
+Lifespan: Up to 1+ years.
 Queens live up to 30 years!